3 ways Head Starts can respond to the final rule’s call for equitable compensation systems

 The labor market is competitive and dynamic, making it critical to be proactive when planning minimum pay requirements and wage comparability in your salary structure.

-Similarly, set appropriate pay minimums (or pay floors) in your salary structure inclusive of a living wage.
+Similarly, set appropriate pay minimums (or pay floors) in your salary structure, inclusive of a living wage.
 There are multiple publicly available tools Head Start programs can use to incorporate sufficient wages to allow staff to provide for themselves and their families.
-The most widely-used tool is the Living Wage Calculator developed by the Massachusetts Institute of Technology (MIT).
+The most widely used tool is the Living Wage Calculator developed by the Massachusetts Institute of Technology (MIT).
+The minimum wage is the absolute floor, but nonprofits should strive to pay a living wage.

 3. Employee benefits